-First Derivatives PLC and its affiliates (“FD”) respects your privacy and are committed to protecting your personal data.
+FD Technologies PLC and its affiliates (“FD” or “We”) respects your privacy and are committed to protecting your personal data.
 This privacy notice (“Notice”) will inform you as to how we look after your personal data, tell you about your privacy rights and how the law protects you.
 We recommend that you read this Notice in full to ensure that you have a clear understanding of the data that we collect or receive and how we use that data.

-This privacy notice aims to give you information on how FD collects or receives and processes your personal data through your use of;
+This privacy notice aims to give you information on how FD collects or receives and processes your personal data;

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).